nglaeser/CRIME-attack/README.md

 ## Dependencies

-* nginx with SSL compression: for example nginx 1.0.6
+* nginx with SSL compression: for example nginx 1.0.6 [or 1.1.6?]
 * a vulnerable browser: Chrome v 15.0.0875.0 on a virtual machine running Ubuntu 14.04.

 ## Set Up